marcpaterno/spack_retreat/revised_work.md

 ## Analysis of Work Items from the Spack Retreat

 This document uses the same list of "nouns" as did the Spack Retreat, as described in "Spack at FNAL: System Components and Tasks".
-It includes an analysis of to what extent each system component remains part of the deliverables of the project in the "source code only" model.
+It includes an analysis of to what extent each system component remains part of the deliverables of the project in the source code only model.

 ### Workflow